hftbattle/documentation/en/strategy/strategy_how_to.md

 Let's write the following strategy: we will keep our [orders](/terms.md#order) on the best price for both directions.

-Firstly, we are going to learn how to place an order.
+Firstly, we will learn how to place an order.
 The method is:

 {% codetabs name="C++", type="c++" -%}